 The concept of a thermal core can be turned around from that of storing heat within, to storing cold energy within such as in the walls of a basement, or split level building.
 In the case of lets say a company that has lots of computer hardware that is generating lots of heat energy within the building, some of that heat can be dealt with by a cold thermal mass such as a basement wall kept cool by geo thermal energy.
 A building for such computer hardware use can be designed to house the hardware on a level beneath the ground where fans can help to move the heat around the surface of the concrete walls.
 It should be noted that the coolest wall in this case year round would be the basement wall on the north side of the building (in the northern hemisphere).
+To make this even better "earth tubes" should be installed to move the air through the earth and back into the building, where the cool mass of the earth cools the air by absorbing its heat.

 When thinking of ways to maximize the transfer of heat to a basement wall for removal, the use of duct work fitted flat to the wall to be used as a heat exchanger is a good idea.
 The duct work would have to run back and forth across the wall in layers up the wall to maximize the heat exchange transfer.
 If duct work is used then the location of our computer hardware can be within any area of a large basement or up on the ground level since we now have duct work to move air through from any location in the building, to have some of its heat removed by the geo thermal mass of the basement wall.
 Please keep in mind that the application of this kind of cooling is limited in terms of its effectiveness, but it does provide a low energy means to remove some of the heat load from the air conditioning system.